-These things are essential, though they are never enough if you want to be on a proper team.
+These things are essential features of effective team performance, though they are never enough if you want to be on a proper team.
 On a proper team, the team comes first.
 Team primacy is the reason most people have never been on a proper one.
 Team primacy means that your needs and wants come second to those of the team.
 Let that thought settle for a moment.
 Your needs are secondary and it’s not good enough simply to understand that; you have to embrace it and celebrate it.
 On a proper team, you do what the team needs, you don’t prioritise the things you need.
 You do the things you need to do for the team to win, not just the things you like to do.
-On a proper team, you surrender you to the team.
+It requires a degree of working with emotional intelligence; On a proper team, you surrender you to the team.
 That’s why it’s hard and that’s why it hardly ever happens.
+Team player qualities aren’t enough.
 Maybe you’re on a team that’s on a vital mission.
-Maybe you’ve got all the basics in place.
+Maybe you’ve got all the basic team player skills in place.
 Maybe this next step, the step of surrender, will remove the interference to your team’s performance because you are putting you above the team.
 If you haven’t got the basics in place, save yourself a load of time, stop reading this now, do not pass “Go”, reverse 3 paragraphs and build them.

 - What if you stopped thinking about your career (whatever the fuck that means – for most of us it’s just a series of random events that we join up backwards and label it a career) and just focused on your performance, believing that if you perform fabulously every day, the career thing will somehow take care of itself?